pcfreak30/skyd/release-scripts/README.md

 # Release Scripts

-This directory contains all the scripts used to build releases of Sia.
+This directory contains all the scripts used to build releases of skyd.

 `./release.sh` compiles `skyc` and `skyd` for each supported system.
 It places those binaries along with documentation into a separate directory for each